adrianhhong/weather-forecast-app/README.md

 3. Run `npm run start` to build the app in the local browser.
 4. Head to `http://localhost:3000` to view the application.

-### Application
+### Using the Application

-1. Search a location and pick one.
+1. Search for a location, and pick one from the dropdown list.
-2. See the current weather and weather for the next 2 days.
+2. See the current weather, and weather for the next 2 days.

 ## Testing